Arghajit47/playwright-pulse/README.md

 # npx playwright test --project=chromium --shard=1/3
 ```

-The `playwright-pulse-reporter` will automatically handle sharding if Playwright is configured to use it.
+The `@arghajit/playwright-pulse-reporter` will automatically handle sharding if Playwright is configured to use it.
 Upon completion, the final `playwright-pulse-report.json` will be generated in the directory you specified (e.g., `pulse-report-output`).

 ### 4. Generate the Static HTML Report (Option 1)